 There are two parts to the calculation of caseload changes.
-The first is an update and annualization of case-load projections for the current biennium, which previous-ly was completed in the M-151 decision unit.
-The purpose of the M-151 in a caseload context was to account for an increase/decrease in the work program year over the base year by increasing/decreasing expenditures and revenue attributed to caseload changes.
+The first is the annualization of the expenditures, which is included in M-150 or adjusted base.
+The purpose of the M-150 in this chapter is to account for an increase/decrease in the work program year over the base year by increasing/decreasing expenditures and revenue attributed to caseload changes.
+This is done to adequately project expenditures and revenue to the start of the new biennium.
+Most adjustments to costs are cumulative to account for the increase year-over-year.